Torres del Paine

 You will start early to photograph and view the Towers or the Horns with the first light.
 With the right lighting, the mountain base turns orange and the scene becomes very dramatic with peculiar lenticular clouds moving fast over the peaks.
 At the eastern corner of Sarmiento Lake, you will reach a location that commands the most incredible views of the towering peaks of Las Torres, the pinnacles from which the park takes its name.
 As you move around the park, you might observe herds of guanaco, the curious-looking lesser rhea, and impressive Andean condors soaring along the road.
 During the morning you will visit the eastern side of the park to enjoy the views of one of the impressive waterfalls of Paine River and if it’s clear, of the fabulous granite columns of the Paine massif from Laguna Amarga.
 If you’d prefer to hike to the base of the Towers, you can opt to do this today; your hotel can provide a guide (costs extra).
 After your picnic lunch, you will head back to Punta Arenas.

-Join our South Georgia and Antarctic Peninsula tour
+Join our South Georgia and Antarctic Peninsula trip

-See the South Georgia and Antarctic Peninsula tour itinerary for today’s details.
+See the South Georgia and Antarctic Peninsula trip itinerary for today’s details

 Explore the famous Torres del Paine on this four-day extension.